Attribute Based Interpretable Evaluation Metrics for Generative Models: Experiments

+Heterogeneous CLIPScore (HCS) outshines CLIPScore (CS) in binary classification of the attributes in CelebA. \tref{tab:CS_DCS2} reports accuracy and F1 score computed as follows.
+For each attribute, we sort the scores of test images and classify the images with top $k$ scores as positives to compute accuracy and F1 score where $k$ denotes the number of positive images in the test set.
+Then we compute their mean over all attributes.
+This superiority persists even for refined attributes which excludes subjective attributes such as $\texttt{attractive}$ or $\texttt{blurry}$ as shown in \tref{tab:DSC_from_img_mean}. \tref{tab:celebA_refine_attributes} provides the full list of attributes and the refined attributes.
+More details are available in the Appendix \ref{sec:accuracy}.

-\subsection{Correlated image injection experiment: the effectiveness of our metric}
+\subsection{Biased data injection experiment: the effectiveness of our metric}

 In this subsection, we conduct a toy experiment to validate our metrics against existing methods.
-Initially, two non-overlapping subsets, each with 30,000 images from FFHQ, are defined as training data $\mathcal{X}$ and generated images $\mathcal{Y}$.
+Initially, two non-overlapping subsets, each with 30K images from FFHQ, are defined as training data $\mathcal{X}$ and generated images $\mathcal{Y}$.
 Starting with these subsets that share a similar distribution, we gradually infuse biased data into $\mathcal{Y}$.
-This biased data is generated using DiffuseIT \citep{kwon2022diffusIT}: \texttt{man} with \texttt{makeup} and \texttt{man} with \texttt{bangs}.
+The biased data is generated using DiffuseIT \citep{kwon2022diffusIT}.
+We translate samples from the training data, without overlap to the initial 60K images, into \texttt{makeup} (\fref{fig:injection}a) and \texttt{bangs} (\fref{fig:injection}b).
+We also provide controlled counterpart where injected samples are unbiased data translated into the \texttt{person} (\fref{fig:injection}c), or injected samples remain untranslated (\fref{fig:injection}d).

-As depicted in \fref{fig:injection}, our metrics display a consistent trend: scores rise with the inclusion of more edited images in $\mathcal{Y}$, whereas other metrics are static.
-Thanks to the attribute-based design, our metric suggests that \texttt{makeup} or \texttt{bangs} is the dominant factor for SaD, and combinations like \texttt{man} $\cap$ \texttt{makeup} and \texttt{man} $\cap$ \texttt{bangs} for PaD.
-The impact on SaD and PaD scales linearly with the count of injected images.
-For an expanded discussion and additional experiments, refer to Appendix \ref{subsec:skip}.
+As depicted in \fref{fig:injection}, our metrics display a consistent trend: SaD and PaD rise with the inclusion of more edited images in $\mathcal{Y}$, whereas other metrics are static.
+Thanks to the attribute-based design, our metric suggests that \texttt{makeup} or \texttt{bangs} is the dominant factor for SaD, and relationships that are rarely seen in training data such as (\texttt{man}, \texttt{makeup}) and (\texttt{man}, \texttt{bangs}) for PaD.
+The impact on SaD and PaD scales linearly with the number of images from different attribute distributions.
+For an expanded discussion and additional experiments, refer to \fref{fig:injection_appendix} and Appendix \ref{subsec:skip}.
 These results underscore that \oneabbr{} adeptly discerns the attribute distribution variation, and \twoabbr{} identifies the joint distribution shift between attribute pairs, outperforming other metrics.

-\subsection{discernment of \twoabbr{}}
+\subsection{Discernment of \twoabbr{}}